cse-labs/kubernetes-in-codespaces/README.md

 - Click on the `Ports` tab
   - Open the `Zipkin` link
   - Click on `Run Query`
-    - Explore the traces generated automatically with dapr
+    - Explore the traces generated automatically with Dapr

 Stop the app by pressing `ctl-c`